Last Updated: November 28, 2022

 During allergy season many Canadians struggle with their eyes.
-The good news is the availability of treatments and self-help strategies to ease the symptoms.
-Here are some tips from Canadian doctors of optometry to help you cope:
+The good news is, there are options to ease the symptoms.
+Here are some tips to help you cope:

 - Steer Clear: Minimize or eliminate contact with allergy triggers.
 For example, stay indoors when pollen counts are at their peak (mid-morning and early evening) or when it’s really windy outside.